Mary Girishaa Westley

-It was in her early 40’s that Mary first realised that there was more to life than just ‘doing’ it.
-Reaching a crisis point in her life at that time led her to Yoga and Ayurveda, and 15 years later these 2 Wise Women have redesigned her and her life in a way she never could have even imagined.
+I was in my early 40’s when I first realised that there was more to life than just ‘doing’ it.
+Reaching a crisis point in my life at that time led me to Yoga and Ayurveda, and 15 years later these 2 Wise Women have redesigned me and my life in a way I never could have even imagined.

-In addition to her studies, Mary has also transitioned through most of what this life has to offer as a woman: a mother of 3 beautiful daughters and now a grandmother (3 so far); a long-term marriage that sadly ended; 20 years working fulltime while balancing study and family; menopause; caring for elderly parents; and a sea change/ spiritual awakening that saw her change her career and nearly everything else in her life…not once but twice!
+Along the way I have transitioned through a lot of what life has to offer as a woman: a mother of 3 beautiful daughters and now a grandmother (3 so far); a long-term marriage that sadly ended; years working fulltime while balancing study and family; pre & post menopause; caring for elderly parents; and path changes that saw my career and nearly everything else in my life change…not once but twice!

-Mary’s approach to working with women is very practical and compassionate.
-Her aim is to share what she has learnt through her own life journey, plus the wisdom of Ayurveda and Yoga, in a way that inspires and empowers them to discover their own power to create a life that is meaningful and happy.
+My approach to working with people is very practical and compassionate.
+My aim is to share what I have learnt through my own life journey, plus the wisdom of Ayurveda and Yoga, in a way that inspires and empowers them to discover their own power to create a life that is meaningful and happy.

-One of the guiding principles of Mary’s first Ayurvedic teacher was integrity, “to be able to pass on this knowledge you must live it”.
-So whatever she is teaching and sharing Mary lives.
-In doing so she fully appreciates what is involved in adopting a healthier, more fulfilling way of living, while navigating life in today’s world.
+One of the guiding principles of my first Ayurvedic teacher was integrity, “to be able to pass on this knowledge you must live it”.
+So whatever I am teaching and sharing I live.
+In doing so I fully appreciates what is involved in adopting a healthier, more fulfilling way of living, while navigating life in today’s world.

 After finishing her Social Work degree in Perth in 1982, Coralie went on a holiday to NSW.